Terrie lives on a farm. She's passionate about her family, including the animals she lives with. Her pom holds a special place in her heart.

 Like many of our animals, Foxy was a rescue.
 When she was only two months old, I found her on an animal "buy and sell."
 I drove six hours just to see her.
 Her previous owner was allergic to her and couldn't keep her.
 I'm so glad we found her.

 Foxy owned my heart from the first time I saw her.
 She immediately took to our home in her own bossy way.
 Be prepared—if you have other animals that Pomeranians can be dominant.
 Foxy continued to train well and demonstrated a high level of intelligence.
 She adapted to the household quickly.
-Even though Foxy is a purebred, there are countless resources available to rescue a Pomeranian.
-Rescuing over purchasing from a breeder is highly recommended.
+Even though Foxy is purebred, there are countless resources available to rescue a Pomeranian.
+Rescuing (over purchasing) from a breeder is highly recommended.

 Important Tips for Pom Care

 Foxy needs to be groomed on a regular basis.
 We live on a farm, so sometimes she gets groomed more often than normal.
 Here are some tips to help you care for your Pomeranian.

 Tips I Gathered From Caring for My Pomeranian